Healthcare Legal

 Stakeholders such as hospitals that disagree with CMS’s application of the market basket in annually determining Medicare payments would have a better chance at winning a lawsuit over that issue.
 For that matter, criteria that determine whether Medicare should cover an item or service could be up for dispute.

-In an analysis published in January, attorneys with Morgan Lewis described the possibility of a muddled case jumble.
-Among many other examples of vulnerable healthcare regulations are FDA’s broad authority to establish safety protocols for drugs and medical devices (along with food and cosmetics) and a 2024 rule expanding nondiscrimination protections under the Affordable Care Act.
+In an analysis published in January, attorneys with Morgan Lewis described the possibility of a muddled case docket.
+Among many other examples of vulnerable healthcare regulations is FDA’s broad authority to establish safety protocols for drugs and medical devices (along with food and cosmetics).

 “There are thousands of pages of regulations and manuals containing agency interpretations of program requirements such as coding submissions for risk adjustment payments, the low-income patient percentage to qualify for disproportionate share hospital payments, supervision requirements for use of physician extenders and contracting requirements for managed care organizations,” they wrote.